Teoscar Hernández Preview, Player Props: Mariners vs. Athletics

-The Seattle Mariners, including Teoscar Hernandez (.400 batting average in his past 10 games), battle starting pitcher Kyle Muller and the Oakland Athletics at T-Mobile Park, Monday at 9:40 PM ET.
+The Seattle Mariners, including Teoscar Hernandez (.432 batting average in his past 10 games), battle starter Ken Waldichuk and the Oakland Athletics at T-Mobile Park, Tuesday at 9:40 PM ET.

-He strung together two hits (going 2-for-3 with a home run and an RBI) in his last game against the Royals.
+In his most recent game, he racked up two hits (going 2-for-4 with two RBI) against the Athletics.

 Teoscar Hernández Game Info & Props vs. the Athletics